sdan-07/React-NotesApp/README.md

 ## ✨ Features

 - ➕ Add notes with title and description
-- 📱 Fully responsive UI
+- 📱 Operations include addition and deletion
 - ⚡  Fast and smooth performance
 - 🎨 Clean and modern design using Tailwind CSS
 - 🧩 Component-based architecture